 [Valentine’s Day on Amazon IT]

-When it comes to love, Italians are pretty famous.
-But is Valentine’s Day still a big thing in the country of Romeo and Juliet?
-According to the Amazon IT home page, it is not the most important thing.
+Amazon IT home page, it is not the most important thing.
 The “Negozio di San Valentino 2017” (the festival section) doesn’t have a banner on the home page, just a plain link at the top-right of the page.
 Of course, you can find dedicated discounted goods, but to be honest, they are not very romantic.
 Would you choose a hair dryer or a router as a Valentines’ gift?

 Love score: 6